Data science in Healthcare: How to change the industry

 - Identifying genetic risk factors for drug response

 Thus, DNA Nanopore Sequencer is a tool that helps patients before they suffer from septic shock.
 It offers genetic sequence mapping, which abbreviates the time span of the information preparing activity.
 Additionally, the tool recovers genomic information, BAM document controls, and gives calculations.

 Essentially, predictive analytics is a technology that learns from experience (data) to foresee a patient’s future behavior.
 It helps connect health care data science to effective action by drawing reliable conclusions about current and future events.
-Predictive analytics allows healthcare to use predictive models to use models found in data science health.
+And it allows healthcare to use predictive models to use models found in data science health.
 This, in turn, makes it possible to identify potential risks and opportunities before they occur.

 However, here are some barriers to predictive analytics use.
 They include the following points:

 - Lack of seamless healthcare information exchange among healthcare systems and staff

 - Shortage of skilled workers to fill knowledge gaps